Eastside Prep Team

 Bob took a brief hiatus attempting to retire in September of 2000 but maintained interests in numerous communities and developments until 2005.
 In October 2001, Bob was recruited by Security Properties to grow its homebuilding operation.
 Bob founded the Dwelling Company that year, developing ‘decidedly urban communities’ in the Seattle metro area.

 Bob retired from home building in 2010 (again) and continues to work as a development consultant and owner’s representative in the Seattle area.
 He has assisted EPS in the development of its campus since 2011, as a real estate advisor and Owner’s Representative.
 He has developed the Bishop/FLC remodel, the Levinger-Poole Commons (2011) remodel, the MS school remodel and its Science Labs in 2014.
-Bob managed the design and construction of the school’s first ground up construction project, The Macaluso Academic Collaborative (TMAC) completing it in 2015 and is now working on the school’s latest construction efforts, the recently completing Annex, the LPC Dining Hall expansion and TALI Hall.
-Bob continues to invest and consult in real estate ventures and is a partner in Urban Edge Development.
+Bob managed the design and construction of the school’s first ground up construction project, The Macaluso Academic Collaborative (TMAC) completing it in 2015 and is now working on the school’s latest construction efforts, the recently completed Annex, the LPC Dining Hall expansion and TALI Hall.
+Bob continues to invest and consult in real estate ventures.

 Director of Institutional Advancement